Best Conference Room Equipment for Small Business

 Poly Studio X52: Poly Director AI provides active speaker tracking for video framing.
 Full Teams Intelligent Speaker integration for transcript attribution requires current firmware — verify against the Poly Lens release notes for your deployment region before relying on per-speaker Copilot output.

 Jabra PanaCast 50: Virtual Director handles active speaker tracking for video.
 For complete Teams Intelligent Speaker voice attribution, a Windows-based compute device running MTR for Windows is required.
-Teams Rooms on Android does not support the full voice profiling pipeline in the current MTRoA release — typically not a barrier if you deploy the Room System 2 bundle with the included Windows compute module.
+Teams Rooms on Android does not support the full voice profiling pipeline in the current MTRoA release — typically not a barrier if you deploy a Windows-based compute device (such as a Lenovo ThinkSmart Core) with the bar.

 Yealink MeetingBoard Pro: Runs Teams Rooms on Android.
 Intelligent Speaker availability on MTRoA varies by firmware version and tenant region — confirm with your Microsoft account or Yealink reseller that your configuration supports it before deploying in a Copilot-dependent environment.